Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Joseph P. Kennedy, Jr has a memorial marker near his brothers' graves at the Kennedy Memorials.
 His remains were never found after a premature explosion during a mission during WWII.

 There are still requirements regarding the style and size.
 Personal markers and monuments of freestanding cross design, narrow shafts, mausoleums, or overground vaults are not allowed, though underground vaults are permitted.
-Any personal design must be approved by the cemetery, including what type of graphic and information may be used so as to remain in keeping with the dignity of the area.
+Any personal design must be approved by the cemetery, including what type of graphics and information may be used to remain in keeping with the dignity of the area.

-Many of those who elect to pay for their own personal headstones use military insignia to mark their rank, branch, or unit.
+Many who elect to pay for their headstones use military insignia to mark their rank, branch, or unit.

-The opened winged emblem, as seen above Colonel Michie, denotes Air Force.
-However, there are many variations with specific details to mark specific ranks - from pilot wings to senior flight nurse.
-The type of shield and presence and design of the star on the top change depending on the certain position of the deceased.
+The type of shield and presence and design of the star on the top change depending on theposition of the deceased.
 The striped shield and laurel surround the star mark Michie earned his Command Pilot Wings.

-The Castle on General Shingler's grave is the logo of the US Army Corps of Engineers.
-The origins of this tradition is unknown, but the Corps officially adopted the logo in 1902.
+The Castle on General Shingler's grave is the US Army Corps of Engineers logo.
+The origins of this tradition are unknown, but the Corps officially adopted the logo in 1902.
 It was unofficially used well before, possibly dating back to the American Revolution.

 About The Author